The sewing machine is the "power tool" of sewing.

 If you have any troubles it can be a big hassle to get it sorted with the place where you bought the machine.

-Whereas, if you buy a machine from a sewing machine dealer they are usually very helpful when you're buying a machine and if you have any questions or issues with the machine you are able to take it back to them for advice/help/servicing.
+Whereas, if you buy a machine from a sewing machine dealer they are usually very helpful when you're buying a machine and if you have any questions or issues with the machine you can take it back to them for advice/help/servicing.

-When shopping for a machine, ask if you can sit at the machine and have the salesperson go through the features of the machine with you.
+When shopping for a machine, ask if you can sit at the machine and have the salesperson go through the machine's features with you.

 You may even want to take samples of fabric you want to sew on the machine and use them to test how the machine stitches through the fabrics - always ask first though